TylerLu/EDUGraphAPI-Ruby/Basics of SSO/README.md

     To see how this file works in the Demo app, refer to the file located [here](../config/routes.rb) in the Demo app.

-17. Delete the file named **Gemfile.lock** in the root folder of **basicsso**.
+18. Delete the file named **Gemfile.lock** in the root folder of **basicsso**.

-18. Open a terminal, navigate to **basicsso** directory again.
+19. Open a terminal, navigate to **basicsso** directory again.

-19. Type the following command to set ClientId and ClientSecret and run.
+20. Type the following command to set ClientId and ClientSecret and run.

     ```ruby
     export ClientId=INSERT YOUR CLIENT ID HERE
     export ClientSecret=INSERT YOUR CLIENT SECRET HERE
     ```

-​       **clientId**: use the Client Id of the app registration you created earlier.
+    ​**clientId**: use the Client Id of the app registration you created earlier.

-​       **clientSecret**: use the Key value of the app registration you created earlier.
+    ​​**clientSecret**: use the Key value of the app registration you created earlier.

-20. Type the following command to install bundle and run.
+21. Type the following command to install bundle and run.

     ```command
     bundle install